How to make Russian Fudge — a step-by-step guide for cooks with no sweet thermometer and no Edmonds Cookbook (which is only of limited help anyway).

 Picnics — literal picnics — play an important role in Western children’s literature.
 When discussing children’s literature, ‘picnic’ has a different, related meaning.

 Perhaps the stand-out example of picnicking in children’s literature is The Wind In The Willows by Kenneth Grahame.
-This utopian setting has been made more memorable because of the beautiful illustrations by various artists over the generations.
+This utopian setting has been rendered even more memorable because of the beautiful illustrations by various artists over the generations.

-The Wind In The Willows has a great, memorable picnic scene and is used on the cover of various editions.
+The Wind In The Willows includes a great picnic scene and is used on the cover of various editions.

 This artwork by Arthur Sarnoff captures the feel of a mid-century village picnic, with the women organising everything and the men carrying the heavy things.
 Looking at that steeple in the background, I’m reminded of Larry McMurtry’s Lonesome Dove, in which Call (a cowboy born in the early 1800s) isn’t quite sure what picnics are, exactly, but thinks they have something to do with church.